 Bezel-less smartphones (first generation)

-Bezel-less smartphones, also known as infinity display phones, have a large display area and a significantly reduced bezel area.
-This gives the phone a more immersive experience when reading, watching videos or playing games.
+Bezel-less smartphones, also known as infinity display phones, have become increasingly popular due to their large display area and significantly reduced bezel area.
+This design feature provides users with a more immersive experience when reading, watching videos, or playing games on their devices.

-The screen is the dominant feature of this phone, which gives the user an unobstructed view of their favorite content on the phone.
-The first generation of these phones was released in 2017 and were only available on high-end phones like the Samsung Galaxy S8 and the Apple iPhone X.
+The screen has become the dominant feature of these phones, with manufacturers striving to create devices with minimal bezels, giving users an unobstructed view of their favorite content.
+The first generation of these phones was released in 2017 and were only available on high-end devices such as the Samsung Galaxy S8 and Apple iPhone X.

 Android and google enter the picture